Reconstructing k-essence: Unifying the attractor $n_S(N)$ and the swampland criteria: Conclusions

 In order to apply this reconstruction methodology during the slow roll regime, we have considered the simplest example for the scalar spectral index $n_S(N)$ given by $n_S=1-2/N$, together with two specific ansatze for the slow roll parameter $\epsilon(N)$ under the assumption of large $N$.
 In this sense, we have utilized the special cases in which the slow roll parameter $\epsilon(N)$ is a constant and when $\epsilon(N)\propto N^{-1} $, in order to rebuild the effective potential $V(\phi)$ and the coupling parameter $L(\phi)$.

 In the case in which the slow roll parameter is a constant, we have found that the effective potential as a function of the scalar field corresponds to an exponential potential, as can be seen of eq.(\ref{POT1}).
-In this situation, we have noted that the attractor $n_S(N)$ was not necessary, in order to rebuild the exponential potential $V(\phi)$, since from definition of the slow roll parameter is possible to obtain the effective potential.
-In relation to the coupling parameter $L(\phi)$ when $\epsilon(N)=$ constant, we have found that the reconstruction is given by eq.(\ref{R1}) for the case in which the integration constant $\beta$ is positive and $L(\phi)$ is given by eq.(\ref{R2}) for the case in which $\beta<0$.
-Here, we have noted that when $\beta V(\phi)\ll \alpha$, the coupling parameter $L(\phi)$ is proportional to the exponential potential i.e., $L(\phi)\propto V(\phi)\propto e^{\phi}$.
-Also, we have found that in the limit $\vert\beta\vert V(\phi)\ll \alpha$, the coupling function $L(\phi)$ coincides with the expression for $L(\phi)$ in the case when the integration constant $\beta=0$.
+In this situation, we have noted that the attractor $n_S(N)$ was not necessary to rebuild the exponential potential $V(\phi)$, since from definition of the slow roll parameter is possible to obtain the effective potential.
+In relation to the coupling parameter $L(\phi)$ when $\epsilon(N)=$ constant, we have found that the reconstruction of this parameter is given by eq.(\ref{R1}) for the case in which the integration constant $\beta$ is positive and for the case in which $\beta<0$, the coupling parameter $L(\phi)$ is given by eq.(\ref{R2}).
 Also, we have obtained that in order to satisfy that the number of $e-$folds $N>0$, we have imposed the condition $\alpha>\beta V$.

-To unify these results with the swampland criteria, we have found a lower bound for the ansatz $\epsilon(N)=\epsilon_0=$ constant given by eq.(\ref{qqq}), together with the fact that the second swampland conjecture $\epsilon_0>c^2/2\sim 1/2$, in order to satisfy both SC.
-In particular for the case in which $\Delta N=50$ and from the observational data in which $\alpha=10^{10}$, we have obtained a range for the integration constant $\beta$ when $\beta>0$ given by eq.(\ref{co1}) and for $\beta<0$ we have the range given by eq.(\ref{co2}).
+To unify these results with the swampland criteria, we have found a lower bound for the ansatz $\epsilon(N)=\epsilon_0=$ constant given by eq.(\ref{qqq}), together with the fact that the second swampland conjecture $\epsilon_0>c^2/2\sim 1/2$.
+In particular for the case in which $\Delta N=50$ and from the observational data in which $\alpha=10^{10}$, we have obtained a range for the integration constant $\beta$ when $\beta>0$ given by eq.(\ref{co1}) and for $\beta<0$, we have otained the range described by eq.(\ref{co2}).
 Here from this unification, we have found that the range for the parameter $\beta$ is very narrow, in order to satisfy the observational data and swampland criteria.
+In particular for the specific case in which the integration constant $\beta=0$, we have obtained that the effective potential $V(N)\propto N$ and by combining eqs.(\ref{gr8}) and (\ref{e1}), the consistency relation $r=r(n_S)$ becomes $r=4(1-n_S)$.
+Here we have found that the reconstruction of the model does not work when the constant $\beta=0$.